mcfiston/Diet_ITS_Barcoding/README.md

 ## Scipts

 ### Run_all.sh
 Runs all the appropriate scripts and intermediate formatting steps.
+You should be able to run all steps by navigating to the containing directory and typing:
+./Run_all.sh
+Just enter the

 ### 01_ReadNumberOTU.py